Ruturk/Java-Swings/README.md

-#Reverse a words of string using java swings
+#Reverse a words of sentence using java swings